 It’s going to take some time before the biggest and most popular forms of entertainment return to Las Vegas to play in front of thousands of fans.

-Some entertainment in Las Vegas exists but is much less spectacular than visitors may be used to.
+Some entertainment in Las Vegas exists, but it is much less spectacular than visitors may be used to.
 While arenas and theaters are closed, there are more intimate forms of entertainment.
-Supper Clubs like Rose.Rabbit.Lie at the Cosmopolitan and Mayfair at Bellagio continue to bring some entertainment to guests eating dinner.
+Supper clubs like Rose.Rabbit.Lie at the Cosmopolitan and Mayfair at Bellagio continue to bring some entertainment to guests eating dinner.

-This is all ambient entertainment from people singing or playing an instrument far from the crowds (which are also six feet apart.)
+This is all ambient entertainment from people singing or playing an instrument far from the crowds (in which people are six feet apart.)
 The slow return of real robust entertainment is part of the long road back to Las Vegas becoming the vacation destination so many remember.